MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-playlistcollectionplaylistsetasdeleted.md

 ---
 title: PlaylistCollectionPlaylistSetAsDeleted Event of the AxWindowsMediaPlayer Object
-description: The PlaylistCollectionPlaylistSetAsDeleted event is reserved for future use. ms.assetid: '6c0a4d2c-e965-4a88-acd4-2a2a12265e36'
+description: The PlaylistCollectionPlaylistSetAsDeleted event is reserved for future use. ms.assetid: 6c0a4d2c-e965-4a88-acd4-2a2a12265e36
+keywords:
-keywords: ["PlaylistCollectionPlaylistSetAsDeleted Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- PlaylistCollectionPlaylistSetAsDeleted Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: